-A number of accomodation options are available in and around the main city of Fort de France.
-Many visitors opt to stay in the city centre and there are a range of accomodation options from hostels to hotels and airbnbs available.
+A number of accommodation options are available in and around the main city of Fort de France.
+Many visitors opt to stay in the city center and there is a range of accommodation options from hostels to hotels and Airbnb available.
 You can find nearby accommodation options below.

 Watch the musical performances – The most famous musical groups in Martinique spread out across the island during the carnival.
 With villages filled with music 24 hours a day, it’s impossible not to catch a traditional musical performance!

 Catch a parade – Every carnival has street parades and Martinique has plenty to choose from.
-We recommend the street parade in pigiamas; that starts at 5am and fills the streets with the shuffling sounds of ‘slippered’ feet.
+We recommend the street parade in pajamas, it starts at 5 am and fills the streets with the shuffling sounds of ‘slippered’ feet.

-The next celebration of Martinique Carnival will take place from February 23-26, 2020.
+The next celebration of the Martinique Carnival will take place from February 16- 22, 2023.